RULES AND REGULATIONS FOR BORROWERS

 You can return most OSL items to any OSL library.
 Ask the loaning library what their policies are in this regard.

-OVERDUES AND FINES
+OVERDUES FINES AND OTHER CHARGES

 Cross’ Mills Public Library offers special delivery services for our homebound patrons.